csoderlund/TCW/README.md

 **Description:** For single-transcriptome (singleTCW) - similarity search against annotation databases, GO annotation, ORF finding and differential analysis.
 For multi-transcriptome (multiTCW) - compute similar pairs, provide statistics for pairs, compute clusters, provide statistics for clusters.
 Both singleTCW and multiTCW provide graphical interfaces for extensive query and display of the results.

-**Requirements:** Java and MySQL to build the database and view the results.
+**Requirements:** Java and MySQL to build the database and view the results (MySQL v8 currently does not work with TCW, but this will be fixed in the next release).
 R for differential analysis.
 The BLAST executable is necessary.
 The KaKs_Calculator is optional for the multi-transcriptome analysis.
 All other external software used by TCW is contained in the package tar file.

 **TCW package:** To use TCW, download the TCW package from the link at the top.
 The tar file contains all necessary jar files, R scripts and demo files.
 Follow the instructions at http://www.agcol.arizona.edu/software/tcw/doc/.